LiquorLand: Duffy & Finn's (2006-2010)

 Foodstuffs established the Duffy & Finn's alcohol chain in 2006.
 The first outlet, a small liquor store, opened in Porirua in August.
-The second outlet, a $1 million 800m² large-format store, opened in Pukoohe in November.
+The second outlet, a $1 million 800m² large-format store, opened in Pukekohe in November.

 The chain was based on Australian liquor chain Dan Murphy's.
 At the time, Woolworths Group had been understood to be planning to expand the chain to New Zealand.

 The Duffy and Finn's store was phased out following Foodstuffs' purchase of LiquorLand in 2009.
 The two stores were continuing to operate in 2011.
 The brand was removed from the Foodstuffs website in the last three months of that year.

-Henry's Beer, Wine & Spirits (2006-)
+Henry's Beer, Wine & Spirits (2006-2023)

 The first Henry's store was opened in Queenstown in October 2006.

-Foodstuffs purchased nine Imperial Discount Liquor stores in Kaikoura, Rangiora and Christchurch, rebranding them as Henry's from June 2007.
+Foodstuffs purchased nine Imperial Discount Liquor stores in Kaikōura, Rangiora and Christchurch, rebranding them as Henry's from June 2007.
 The Imperial Discount Liquor franchise had been operating since 2004.

+From late 2022, Foodstuffs began to phase out the Henry's Beer, Wine & Spirit brand.
+All 19 stores were converted to LiquorLand with the last store rebranding at the end of February 2023.